 We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where information that could or does identify a person is processed.

 We have a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 This person is called the Caldicott Guardian.
 The Caldicott Guardian for the CCG is Dr Matthew Walmsley, Chair / GP, who can be contacted using the contact details at the top of this document.
 We also have a Senior Information Risk Owner (SIRO) who is responsible for owning the CCG’s information risk.
-The SIRO is Christine Briggs, Director of Operations.
+The SIRO is Mr Matt Brown, Director of Operations.
 They are supported by the Executive Committee and Audit & Risk Committee which meets regularly to discuss information governance issues.